Wenhui-NL/BlockChain_In_NodeJS/README.md

 ### Build a Blockchain and Cryptocurrency from Scratch

-The official code for the *Build a Blockchain and Cryptocurrency from Scratch* course on Udemy by David Katz.
+The is based on official code for the *Build a Blockchain and Cryptocurrency from Scratch* course on Udemy by David Katz.

 Check out the course: [https://www.udemy.com/build-blockchain](https://www.udemy.com/build-blockchain)